What is the Role of Corporate Translations?

 Varied skills for varied purposes

 A lot of corporate translation is highly technical or at least uses highly technical language which means that translation services that provide services for corporations acting in the international arena need to have specialized translators.
-For example, the translation of business agreements, contracts and deeds require knowledge of legal terminology in the languages involved in the translation.
+For example, the translation of business agreements, contracts, and deeds requires knowledge of legal terminology in the languages involved in the translation.

 Marketing documents and websites, on the other hand, require different skills that are more tuned towards cultural nuances and may require specialized localization services.